Rajpratik71/linux-manPages/ionice.md

        ionice [-c class] [-n level] [-t] command [argument...]

 DESCRIPTION
        This  program  sets or gets the I/O scheduling class and priority for a program.
 If no arguments or just -p is given, ionice will query the current I/O scheduling class and priority for that process.

        When command is given, ionice will run this command with the given arguments.
 If no class is specified, then command will be executed with the "best-effort" scheduling  class.
 The  default priority level is 4.

-       As of this writing, a process  can  be  in  one  of  three  scheduling
+       As of this writing, a process can be in one of three scheduling classes:
-       classes:

        Idle   A  program  running with idle I/O priority will only get disk time when no other program has asked for disk I/O for a defined grace period.
-The impact of an idle I/O process on normal sys‐ tem activity should be zero.
+The impact of an idle I/O process on normal system activity should be zero.
 This scheduling class does not take a priority argument.
 Presently, this scheduling class is permitted for an ordinary user (since kernel 2.6.25).

        Best-effort
               This is the effective scheduling class for any process that has not asked for a specific I/O priority.
-This class takes a pri‐ ority argument from 0-7, with a lower number being higher  pri‐ ority.
+This class takes a priority argument from 0-7, with a lower number being  higher priority.
 Programs running at the same best-effort priority are served in a round-robin fashion.

               Note  that before kernel 2.6.26 a process that has not asked for an I/O priority formally uses "none" as scheduling class, but the I/O scheduler will treat such processes as if it were in the best-effort class.
 The priority within the best-effort class will be dynamically derived from the CPU nice level of the process: io_priority = (cpu_nice + 20) / 5.

-              For  kernels after 2.6.26 with the CFQ I/O scheduler, a process that has not asked for an I/O priority inherits its CPU  sched‐ uling  class.
+              For kernels after 2.6.26 with the CFQ I/O scheduler, a process that has not asked for an I/O priority inherits its CPU scheduling class.
 The I/O priority is derived from the CPU  nice level of the process (same as before kernel 2.6.26).

        Realtime
               The RT scheduling class is given first access to the disk, regardless of what else is going on in the system.
 Thus the RT class needs to be used with some care, as it can starve other processes.
 As with the best-effort class, 8 priority levels are defined denoting how big a time slice a given process will receive on each scheduling window.
 This scheduling class is not permitted for an ordinary (i.e., non-root) user.

 OPTIONS
        -c, --class class
               Specify the name or number of the scheduling class to use; 0 for none, 1 for realtime, 2 for best-effort, 3 for idle.

        -n, --classdata level
               Specify  the scheduling class data.
 This only has an effect if the class accepts an argument.
 For realtime and best-effort, 0-7 are valid data (priority levels), and 0 represents the highest priority level.

        -p, --pid PID...
               Specify the process IDs of running processes for which to get or set the scheduling parameters.

        -P, --pgid PGID...
               Specify the process group IDs of running processes for which to get or set the scheduling parameters.

        -t, --ignore
               Ignore failure to set the requested priority.
-If  command  was specified,  run  it even in case it was not possible to set the desired scheduling priority, which can happen due  to  insuffi‐ cient privileges or an old kernel version.
+If command was specified, run it even in case it was not possible to set the desired scheduling priority, which can happen due to  insuf‐ ficient privileges or an old kernel version.

        -h, --help
               Display help text and exit.

        -u, --uid UID...
               Specify the user IDs of running processes for which to get or set the scheduling parameters.

        -V, --version
               Display version information and exit.